Tē Taea, Ka Kore Anō | Understanding FASD

 Further information

-• Our partner organisation Alcohol Healthwatch has an excellent information sheet about prenatal alcohol exposure and its longterm effects if the child is born with FASD.
-This is a very helpful resource to pass on to anyone trying to get pregnant, or who is already pregnant.
+• Our partner organisation Alcohol Healthwatch has an information sheet about prenatal alcohol exposure.
 Click here to download.

 • The Amohia te Wiaora (We're Stronger Without Alcohol) website also has a helpful pamphlet to download and print here.

-.• The Australian website FASDHub has more about alcohol in pregnancy here.
+• FASDHub has further resources about alcohol in pregnancy here.

 Diagnosis and Assessment